MarcoTz/tv-menu/doc/config.md

 - `text-color:Color` - The text color of the window, this does not apply to, defaults to white entries
 - `padding:f32` - The padding of the window, defaults to `0`
+- `columns:u64` - Maximum number of columns per row, defaults to the current window size

 ### `[Entries]`